 How to protect against living off the land attacks

-In addition, ensuring that data exchange between tools and system functions inside the network are effectively encrypted will also limit the damage an attacker can do if they do get inside undetected.
+Ensuring that data transfers within the network between tools and system processes are securely encrypted will mitigate the extent of damage an attacker can inflict if they manage to breach the network undetected.